 FreshBooks is used for keeping track of client data, invoices and income.
-GoDaddy Bookkeeping is used for calculating quarterly taxes, printing financial reports and organizing income into specific categories.
+Quickbooks Self-Employed is used for calculating quarterly taxes, printing financial reports and organizing business income.

 Either way, it’s important to have a backup, especially if your accounting information is stored in the Cloud or online.
 Don’t put yourself in the position of losing all your financial information in the event you make a mistake or your program crashes.